hez-dimmerrivver/Goldsmiths-Computational-Arts-Critical-Papers/src/category03/05-WenqianHuang.md

 # From Cloud to Cloud

-## The Flâneur, Reflective Architecture, and the Circulation of Urban Images
+## The Flâneur, Reflective Architecture, and the Circulation of Urban

 <div class="body-text">